orblivion/ntfy/.sandstorm/README_DETAILS.md

     * UI text is usable
     * External links all open in a new window
 - [ ] Test that known working apps still work
+    * ATTENTION:
+        * Check if it's working before ntfy-sandstorm update
+        * Check if it stops working after ntfy-sandstorm update
+        * Check if I need to log out and back in!
+        * Give users warnings I guess?
+Sucks!
     * Tusky
     * Element (It doesn't even work correctly when connected to ntfy.sh!
 However we can check if we see messages if we do a full export/backup of the Android app.)
     * UP Example